taptrust/taptrust-wallet-contracts/README.md

 ## Prerequisites

-In order to run the Truffle box, you will need [Node.js](https://nodejs.org) (tested with version 8.9.x).
+In order to run this Truffle box, you will need [Node.js](https://nodejs.org) (tested with version 8.9.x).
 This will include `npm`, needed to install dependencies.
 In order install these dependencies, you will also need [Python](https://www.python.org) (version 2.7.x) and
 [git](https://git-scm.com/downloads).
 You will also need the [MetaMask](https://metamask.io/) plugin for Chrome.